fmaguire/fmaguire.github.io/md-sources/getting_into_ml.md

 - Data exploration
 - Data gathering
 - Data cleaning
-- More data often beats smarter algorithms
+- More data can beat smarter algorithms (but not always)

 ---